BUZZ-COMMENT-U.S. inflation is apt to disappoint and dollar dip

 Jan 12 (Reuters) - Economists see U.S. inflation at a 49-year high of 7.00%, four rate hikes are eyed next year and traders have bought a lot of dollars.
 With the majority prepared for higher inflation and more tightening, there is a growing risk of disappointment and a dollar dip.

-Those who think the dollar will fall further might utilise this dip to hedge for that eventuality, while those who are currently long might be well advised to take some profits.
+Those who think the dollar will rise further might utilise this dip to hedge for that eventuality, while those who are currently long might be well advised to take some profits.

 The dollar's impressive turn, which saw it rise 6.80% last year, has led traders to flip a $34-billion short position to a $19-billion long.